kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 - [Information on specific rinex2snr inputs](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.rinex2snr_cl.html)

-<code>rinex2snr</code> assumes the files are in the RINEX 2.11 format at one of the global archives.
+<code>rinex2snr</code> assumes the files are in the RINEX format.
+We support two kinds of RINEX
+files, which we discuss separately:

+## RINEX 2.11

-The four character station name, year, and day of year must be specified.
+The four character lowercase station name, year, and day of year must be specified.

 Example: